-IRB members and consultants will not participate in any IRB action, including the initial and continuing review of any project, in which the member has a conflicting interest, except to provide information requested by the IRB.
+IRB members complete a conflict of interest disclosure form annually.
+IRB members and consultants will not participate in any IRB action at the convened meeting or during the exempt or expedited review process, including the initial and continuing review of any project, or for review of an unanticipated problem or review of noncompliance, in which the member has a conflicting interest, except to provide information requested by the IRB.
 IRB members are expected to self-identify conflicting interests.
+The IRB Manager xForms prompt the reviewers to answer whether they have a conflict or not to ensure that no IRB member with a conflict is reviewing an agenda item for the convened meeting or as an exempt or expedited reviewer.
 A Primary Reviewer or expedited reviewer with a conflict of interest must notify the IRB staff, and the IRB staff will, in turn, re-assign the protocol to another IRB member.

-An IRB member is considered to have a conflicting interest when the IRB member or an immediate family member (defined as having a relationship to a person, whether by blood, law, or marriage, as a spouse, parent, child, grandparent, grandchild, stepchild, or sibling) of the IRB member:
+An IRB member or consultant is considered to have a conflicting interest when the IRB member or consultant or an immediate family member (defined as having a relationship to a person, whether by blood, law, or marriage, as a spouse, parent, child, grandparent, grandchild, stepchild, or sibling) of the IRB member:

-- has an involvement in (or is directly supervising) a research project being reviewed by the IRB - is the project director, or a member of the research team - has a financial interest (for example, a financial interest in the sponsor or the product or service being tested) in the research whose value cannot be readily determined or whose value may be affected by the outcome of the research - has a financial interest in the research with value that exceeds \$10,000 or 5% ownership of any single entity when aggregated for the IRB member and their immediate family - has received or will receive any compensation whose value may be affected by the outcome of the study - has a proprietary interest in the research (property or other financial interest in the research including, but not limited to, a patent, trademark, copyright or licensing agreement) - has received payments from the sponsor that exceed \$10,000 in one year when aggregated for the IRB member and their immediate family - is an executive or director of the agency or company sponsoring the research, - any other situation where an IRB member believes that another interest conflicts with his or her ability to deliberate objectively on a protocol
+- has an involvement in (or is directly supervising) the design, conduct, or reporting of the research project being reviewed by the IRB - is the project director, or a member of the research team - has a financial interest (for example, a financial interest in the sponsor or the product or service being tested) in the research whose value cannot be readily determined or whose value may be affected by the outcome of the research - has a financial interest in the research with value that exceeds \$10,000 or 5% ownership of any single entity when aggregated for the IRB member and their immediate family - has received or will receive any compensation whose value may be affected by the outcome of the study - has a proprietary interest in the research (property or other financial interest in the research including, but not limited to, a patent, trademark, copyright or licensing agreement) - has received payments from the sponsor that exceed \$10,000 in one year when aggregated for the IRB member and their immediate family - is an executive or director of the agency or company sponsoring the research, - any other situation where an IRB member believes that another interest conflicts with his or her ability to deliberate objectively on a protocol

 IRB members may be excused from the meeting room when the IRB reviews research in which the IRB member has a conflicting interest, except when otherwise requested to provide information to the IRB.
 The IRB Chair will allow for board discussion to commence upon the conflicted member's recusal from the meeting.
-The conflicted member is recused during the discussion and vote on the protocol will be noted in the IRB meeting minutes.
+The conflicted member is recused during the discussion, the conflict will be noted as the reason for the recusal and documented in the minutes as well as the vote count on the protocol will be noted in the IRB meeting minutes.
+The member with the conflict does not count towards quorum and does not vote.